yorickpeterse/ruby-lint/README.md

 * Vim using [Syntastic][syntastic]
 * Emacs using [Flycheck][flycheck]

+## ruby-lint versus Rubocop

+A question commonly asked is what purpose ruby-lint serves compared to other tools such as [Rubocop][rubocop].
+After all, upon first sight the two tools look pretty similar.

+The big difference between ruby-lint and Rubocop is that ruby-lint focuses primarily on technical problems such as the use of undefined methods/variables, unused variables/method arguments and more.
+Rubocop on the other hand focuses mostly on style related issues based on a community driven Ruby style guide.
+This means that it will for example warn you about methods written using camelCase and method bodies that are considered to be too long.

+Personally I have little interest in adding style related analysis as Rubocop already does that and in my opinion does a far better job at it.
+I also simply think it's too boring to write analysis like this.
+Having said that, ruby-lint has some basic style related analysis (e.g. the use of `BEGIN`) but this mostly serves as a simple example on how to write analysis code.

+In the end it depends on what your needs are.
+If you have a team that's having trouble following a consistent coding style then Rubocop is probably the right tool for the job.
+On the other hand, if you're trying to debug a nasty bug then ruby-lint will most likely be more useful.

 ## Security

 As a basic form of security ruby-lint provides a set of SHA512 checksums for